Production

 Zero-Config Langfuse Integration

-The observability system integrates seamlessly with Langfuse—no configuration files, no custom instrumentation, just environment variables:
+Then provide your Langfuse credentials—no config files, no custom instrumentation, just environment variables:

 export LANGFUSE_PUBLIC_KEY=pk-lf-your-public-key